• Skip to primary navigation

 Jump to Recipe - Print Recipe

-keto brownie on a white plate
+almond flour brownie on a white plate

-Why use almond flour
+Why you'll love almond flour brownies

-Low carb flour – Almond flour is well known as a best flour substitute on keto diets.
-It’s made from crushed almonds and is extremely low in carbs, containing only 3 grams of total carbs and 1 gram of net carbs per 2-tablespoon serving.
+• Low carb flour - Almond flour is well known as a best flour substitute on keto diets.
+It's made from crushed almonds and is extremely low in carbs, containing only 3 grams of total carbs and 1 gram of net carbs per 2-tablespoon serving.

 low carb brownies on cutting board